Pizza Dough

 3. First Proof

-3. Cover with a towel or plastic wrap and let it proof in a warm spot until doubled in size (1–2 hours).
+Cover with a towel or plastic wrap and let it proof in a warm spot until doubled in size (1–3 hours).
+If your oven has a proof mode place covered dough in your oven.

 4. Second Proof (Cold Fermentation)